 Age limits for BAföG

 Bachelor: 30 years of age, Master: 35 years of age.
-However, there are the following exceptions for parents: the applicant has not started his or her education on time due to the upbringing of children up to 10 years of age.
-For this reason and in the case of pregnancy, the maximum funding period can be extended appropriately if it has been exceeded by up to 5 years.
+However, there are the following exceptions for parents: the applicant has not started his or her education on time due to the upbringing of children up to 14 years of age.
+For this reason and in the case of pregnancy, the maximum funding period can be extended appropriately.

 BAföG continues to be paid in the case of interruptions of up to 3 months (pregnancy or illness).
-Students who care for their children who have not yet reached the age of ten are entitled to a childcare supplement (currently EUR 130 per month upon application).
+Students who live with their children in the same household who have not yet reached the age of 14 are entitled to a childcare supplement (currently EUR 150 per month upon application).

 Leave of absence and BAföG

-Support for graduates can be provided in the form of a fixed-interest bank loan, also for foreign students who are supported in accordance with Sec.
+Support for graduates can be provided in the form of a governmental loan, also for foreign students who are supported in accordance with Sec.
 8 BAföG.
 Information and forms are available from the department responsible for BAfög and scholarships.